This video demonstrates how to navigate the request list and card views. Duration: 7.5 min.

 Select single cards by single-clicking; use shift-click to select multiple cards (or hold down the shift key and hit the down arrow key repeatedly).
 When you select more than one record, the message "n items selected" is displayed (temporarily) in the footer of the page.
 This is useful if you want to select a range of records and want to know the count.

-The Actions menu at the top of the page holds all operations that you can perform on requests based on your user permissions.
+The Actions menu at the top-right of the screen holds all operations that you can perform on requests based on your user permissions.
+You can also access this menu by right-clicking on a request in the grid, or, if using the card view, by clicking the vertical ellipsis.

 Opens a new window that displays the selected request's Details tab and other component tabs, if any (notes, attachments, for example).
 You can also double-click the request to open it, or right-click on the selected request and choose Open (or Open in New Tab).